edwh/sma-octopus/README.md

 You'll need to set the following environment variables.

+* `inverterIP`  This is the IP address of the inverter.
+* `installerPassword` This is the password on the inverter device (not Sunny Portal), as used on the web UI.

+At present we don't use the SMA APIs.
+If/when we do you'll need to set these variables too.
+These APIs are chargeable and only available to installers, so you'll need to be one or know one.

 * `clientId` This is the SMA API client id.
 SMA APIs are only available to SMA installers, so you'll need to work with one to get access.
 * `clientSecret` This is the SMA API secret.
 * `ownerEmail` This is the email address of the owner.
 When the API is first accessed, the owner will receive an email to confirm access.
-* `inverterIP`  This is the IP address of the inverter.
-* `installerPassword` This is the password on the inverter device (not Sunny Portal), as used on the web UI.

 # Algorithm